 My questions concern Indian School people and happenings in the 1933-1940 time frame.

 I remember that living there was a very happy time of my childhood.
 My mother helped some of the budding artists with their work.
 I well remember the beauty of the campus.

 I am hoping you can direct me to someone who wants to discuss the old days on the campus of the School.

 I wrote back to this person and said that I would ask around.
 If you do have good memories of the Phoenix Indian School, and would like to share, please do so.

-Image above: the Memorial Hall of the Phoenix Indian School in the 1940s.
+Image at the top of this post: the Memorial Hall of the Phoenix Indian School in the 1940s.

 Thank you to my patrons on Patreon who help support History Adventuring!
 If you like these blog posts, and would like to make suggestions for future ones, please become a patron.

 Become a Patron!